 For the same reason star-gazing is better when it’s dark out, viewing the northern lights is best in the dark too.
 Light pollution from cities & towns hinders the experience.
 Yes, you can sometimes see the lights from Iceland’s capital city of Reykjavik.
 However you’ll have more luck in the countryside away from man-made light sources.

 If the sky is totally covered in clouds, you won’t be able to find the northern lights.
 So pay attention to the weather forecast, especially cloud cover (infrared satellite maps).
 While you can still see the lights if it’s partly cloudy, you’ll have the best chance when there are no clouds at all.

 Check out cloud cover conditions around the world on MeteoStar.

-Because aurora activity comes from space, scientists are able to predict how strong it will be looking at our sun’s solar wind the strength of the Earth’s magnetic field. the KP-Index ranges from 0-9 with ratings of 5 or greater considered solar storms.
+Because aurora activity comes from space, scientists are able to predict how strong it will be by looking at our sun’s solar wind, and the strength of the Earth’s magnetic field.
+The KP-Index ranges from 0-9 with ratings of 5 or greater considered solar storms.
 There are a few websites that specifically track it.

 Iceland has a great site that predicts both cloud cover & aurora activity.

 For worldwide aurora predictions, check out Space Weather Ovation.

 With the information you’ll learn in this post, you should be able to go hunting for the northern lights on your own with a cheap rental car.
 Another option is renting a camper van.
 Experience driving in snow is helpful if you’re visiting in the winter as conditions can sometimes be harsh.